btc100k/shamir_seed_qr_codes/README.md

   * You'll need to find some code that can decode a Shamir secret, or you'll have to figure out the math.
 The python code on the Wikipedia page should be easy to run once you have the JSON data from the QR codes.

 # Running
+There are two versions of this code.
+One which creates QR codes, and the other which creates JSON text.

-This is a python script, so you'll run on the command line by typing:
+You'll run the QR code version on the command line by typing:
 * python3 ./secrets.py

+You'll run the text version on the command line by typing:
+* python3 ./text_secrets.py

 Then you follow the prompts.
 * You'll have to decide if you're turning your seed words into QR codes (encoding) or turning QR codes into your seed words (decoding)